olso6928/SampleProjects/README.md

 # SampleProjects
-Sample projects I have written for classes and while learning
+Sample projects I have written for classes and while learning different languages.